mwskwong/resume-v2/README.md

     Known issue: `cy.intercept()`'s `forceNetworkError` option is disabled.

+2. Investigate whether `@next/font` can be used with MUI and Emotion.

+    Currently the font styles are injected AFTER MUI styles, causing the fonts to be ineffective

-2. Add tags to PDF files
+3. Add tags to PDF files

     > For PDF files, we recommend embedding an image of the PDF with alternative text, and providing a link to download a tagged PDF.